AXA is hosting today an investor conference in Paris, during which the new management team will present its strategic plan “Ambition 2020”.

 At the same time, AXA will accelerate the transformation of its business model based on initiatives related to meeting rapidly evolving customer expectations in the digital world, moving from a payer model to a partner model, and adapting its workforce capabilities in order to succeed in this ambition.

-Former Group Chief Executive Officer for AXA Global Life & Savings and AXA Global Health and Chief Executive Officer of AXA Global Asset Management
+CEO of AXA Global Life & Savings and of AXA Global Health

 In Life & Savings, the objective is to overcome the headwinds to growth from low interest rates and build on the successful transformation of our business mix already achieved in mature markets.
 We will focus on growing our very profitable Protection & Health business both in large and emerging markets, while tackling the Savings challenge by promoting hybrid and capital light products, leveraging our strong distribution footprint and internal asset management capabilities.